Anton495/space-filling-curves/README.md

 # Fractals Curves

-This module realize poly-fractal curves generating system.
-It allows to generate n-dimensional  continuous curves coordinates and to plot poly-fractal 2D and 3D curves.

 Here are the main characteristics of some curves.

 |2D Curve               |  L_inf  |   L_2   |   L_1   |3D Curve            |  L_inf |   L_2   |   L_1   |